 Streetwise characters add +2 to Intimidation or Persuasion rolls made to Network (see page 133) with shady or criminal elements.
 They also add +2 to Common Knowledge rolls pertaining to the types of disreputable activities listed above.

 STRONG WILLED

-REQUIREMENTS: Novice, Spirit d8+ Self-confidence is strong armor against those who would belittle this individual.
-He adds +2 to his total when resisting any opposed Smarts or Spirit-based rolls, including Tests and arcane skills.
+Self-confidence is powerful armor against those who attempt to attack this individual's will.
+He adds +2 to his total when resisting Tests with Smarts or Spirit.

 IRON WILL